uab-cgds-worthey/quac/README.md

      * Tools fastqc, fastq-screen, and picard's markduplicates, whose output are accepted by QuaC when used with flag `--include_prior_qc`, are produced by this small_variant_caller_pipeline.

+!!! info

+    QuaC is built to use with Human WGS/WES data.
+If you would like to use it with non-human data, please modify the pipeline as needed -- especially the thresholds used in QuaC-Watch configs.

 ## QC tools